serkansevilgen/serkansevilgen.github.io/music.md

 It was presented during the Share the Sound Concert which was streamed live on Facebook.

-Also it was presented in the exhibition section at SIIDS - Sound, Image and Interaction Design Symposium, Funchal (Portugal) - 4th September, 2020

 ## Image sonification in memoriam Ertuğrul Oğuz Fırat
 *Fixed media, 2020*